 Over time, as life expectancy increases and people become healthier, older people can do things which were previously the domain of those younger.
 Indeed, no one would be surprised if, within the next decade, both the above records were broken.
-We need to think about a future in which more than half of the population would be older than the age

 Well, perhaps not exactly no one.